x-radio/QuickPID/README.md

 This API (version 2.03) follows the [ArduinoPID](https://github.com/br3ttb/Arduino-PID-Library) library, however there have been some significant updates as follows:

-- This library named as **QuickPID** and can run alongside with Arduino **PID** if needed
+- Quicker hybrid fixed/floating point math in compute function
-- Quicker fixed point math in compute function for small tuning values, floating point math used for large tuning values
+-  POn parameter controls the setpoint weighting of Proportional on Error (PonE) to Proportional on Measurement (PonM)
 - Reorganized and more efficient PID algorithm
 - micros() timing resolution
 - Faster analog read function